TasheikaW/Twitter-Sentiment-Analysis/README.md

 - replies
 - quotes
 - retweet
-Based on the data It was determined that tweets that convey positive sentiments receive higher metrics than those that portray negative sentiments
+Based on the data It was determined that tweets that convey positive sentiments receive higher metrics than those that portray negative sentiments.
 ![download (2)](https://github.com/user-attachments/assets/1fbcdb4c-de2c-4e37-9be4-6e3df9dc0567)

 # Limitation
 The biggest limitation of this project was the size of the dataset.
 Due to changes made to X (Twitter) developer, The number of tweets accessible  was limited.

 # Reference
 - [Emotion classification using NRC Lexicon in Python](https://www.geeksforgeeks.org/emotion-classification-using-nrc-lexicon-in-python/)